Raúl Meza Torres: Burial and aftermath

-The Zapopan Municipal Police stated they would eventually plan to carry out a ceremony in memory of their fallen officer.
+The Zapopan Municipal Police stated they planned to carry out a ceremony in memory of officer Domínguez.
 Meza Torres was taken in a private vehicle to the hospital to treat his gunshot wounds.
 He was pronounced dead at 3:40 a.m. after medical intervention.
 His autopsy report confirmed that Meza Torres had a gunshot wound and multiple blunt injuries in his head, likely produced by pistol-whipping.
 His body was handed over to Meza Torres's aunt María Luisa Torres Félix and his sister Adriana Meza Torres.
 It was then transferred to Culiacán that same morning, where his family held a wake at a funeral home on Emilio Zapata boulevard.
 His body stayed at the funeral home for three days before it was sent by his family to Meza Torres's home, where another wake was held.
 He was buried on 29 April 2010 in a silver casket.

 In his court presentation, Rojas Félix stated he was innocent and that he did not know Meza Torres was involved with organized crime.
 Rojas Félix said he was unarmed and that Meza Torres was the one that attack the two policemen.
 When asked about what they were doing in Guadalajara, he stated that they were in town to visit some of their family members.
 He also stated that he was tortured by Zapopan police and forced to place his fingerprints on the evidence.
 The policemen stated that Rojas Félix was also armed and fired his gun at them before attempting to flee the scene.
 Rojas Félix was charged with homicide and attempted homicide.